 Symptoms include tingling, burning, or itching and numbness in the palm of the hand and the fingers, especially the thumb and index finger.

-The condition is often linked to computer use, but reports date back to the 1800s.
+It is often linked to computer use, but reports date back to the 1800s.
 It was familiar to orthopedic surgeons since before the widespread use of computers.

 Carpal tunnel syndrome causes discomfort in the hand and up into the forearm.

-Symptoms of CTS tend to develop gradually over time.
+Symptoms tend to develop gradually over time.

 The first symptoms often appear during the night, or on waking up in the morning.
 Patients may feel the need to "shake out" their hands when they wake up.
 The discomfort may wake them repeatedly during the night.